Extending the Range of Robust PCE Inflation Measures: Optimal Trimmed-Mean Measures

-This pattern is explained by effect of trimming on the underlying distribution of monthly inflation rates.
+This pattern is explained by the effect of trimming on the underlying distribution of monthly inflation rates.
 As trimming cutoffs increase, the range of inflation rates taken into account is reduced, affecting the variability and the mean prediction of the resulting trimmed mean series.
-Take, for instance, an increase in the upper trim.
-This reduces the average and the standard deviation of the prediction implied by the trimmed mean series.
+Take, for instance, an increase in the upper trim that eliminates more series with high inflation.
+This reduces the average and standard deviation of the prediction implied by the trimmed mean series.
 However, the reduction in variability is empirically smaller than the reduction in the average prediction, actually making the trimmed mean series \emph{relatively} more variable as the upper trim increases.
-In fact, the coefficient of variation (the ratio of the standard deviation to the mean) increases rapidly with the trimming cutoff, moving from 0.6 to 0.8.
-As a result, the RMSE of the resulting series does not change much, while, at the same time, similar RMSEs can be obtained from different trim combinations that imply different average predictions.\footnote{ Figure \ref{fig: Trimmed_Mean_Properties} makes the effect of trimming precise by plotting the coefficient of variation and the RMSE for trimmed mean series that target current trend inflation.
-Near the optimal trim, the RMSE does not change much, but the slope of the coefficient of variation is positive. }
+In fact, the coefficient of variation (the ratio of the standard deviation to the mean) increases rapidly with the trimming cutoff, moving from 0.6 to 0.8.\footnote{ Figure \ref{fig: Trimmed_Mean_Properties} makes the effect of trimming precise by plotting the coefficient of variation and the RMSE for trimmed mean series that target current trend inflation.
+Near the optimal trim, the RMSE does not change much, but the slope of the coefficient of variation is positive. } As a result, the RMSE of the resulting series does not change much, while similar RMSEs can be obtained from different trim combinations that imply different average predictions.

+Our results are consistent with previous work that compared different trimmed mean inflation series.
+See, for example, \citet*{Zaman_Cleveland_2013} and \citet{Meyer_Venkatu_2012} who evaluate trimmed mean CPI measures up until 2013 and also find wide sets of trims to have equivalent forecasting performance.
+However, they find these sets to be formed by symmetrical trims, unlike what we find in our extended analysis of PCE inflation series.
+In particular, they find median CPI inflation (corresponding to symmetric trims of $\alpha=\beta=50$) to be among the set of near-optimal trims.
+Our results show asymmetrical trims to be superior in the context of PCE inflation, particularly for the most recent sample starting in 2000.
+This asymmetry makes it so that the median PCE inflation measure is actually not part of the set of near-optimal trims except for the older sample covering 1970--1989.

-\paragraph{Performance beyond prediction errors.}
+\subsection{Performance beyond prediction errors}